Paul has spent many years teaching English as a foreign and second language. He has taught EFL in Taiwan and Thailand, and ESL in the U.S.

 In doing any kind of word problem I always insisted that my students show all of their work and logic in getting a solution.
 Merely writing the answer to a problem or showing a computation with no explanation was unacceptable.

 Understanding math instruction in English and the use of arithmetical and algebraic concepts and principles in computations and applications will remain challenges for the ESL and EFL students in school immersion programs.
-By a better understanding of English and visualization of word problems, students through extensive practice should start meeting the challenges.
+Through a better understanding of English and visualization of word problems, students through extensive practice should start meeting the challenges.

 Teaching Math to EFL Students